andreifoldes/citation-graph-generator/README.md

 # Citation Graph Generator

 This script generates a citation graph from a BibTeX file containing DOIs.
-It uses either the OpenAlex API, OpenCitations API, or Crossref API to retrieve citation data and visualize the relationships between papers.
+It uses either the OpenAlex API, Semantic Scholar API, or Crossref API to retrieve citation data and visualize the relationships between papers.

 ## Features

 - Extracts DOIs from a BibTeX file
-- Retrieves citation information from multiple API sources (OpenAlex, OpenCitations, or Crossref)
+- Retrieves citation information from multiple API sources (OpenAlex, Semantic Scholar, or Crossref)
 - Builds a graph representing citation relationships
 - Visualizes the citation network
 - Generates a citation report with statistics